-Whole blood samples for VOC measurement are stored at 2-6°C. Storage at freezing temperatures results in cell rupture.
+Storage at freezing temperatures results in cell rupture.
 In addition, freezing of blood can lead to breakage of blood collection tubes and loss of sample in some cases.
-Because VOCs are lost whenever the containers in which they are contained are opened, blood samples are not transferred to another container that would be more resistant to breakage.
+Because VOCs are lost whenever the containers in which they are contained are opened, blood samples are not transferred to another container.